ibm-cloud-docs/solution-tutorials/connect-landingzone-site2site.hidden.md

 {: toc-services="vpc, virtual-servers"}
 {: toc-completion-time="1h"}

-In this tutorial, you will use an {{site.data.keyword.cloud_notm}} {{site.data.keyword.vpn_vpc_short}} to connect your VPC landing zone deployable architectures securely to an on-premises network through a site-to-site VPN tunnel.
+In this tutorial, you use {{site.data.keyword.cloud_notm}} {{site.data.keyword.vpn_vpc_short}} to connect your VPC landing zone deployable architectures securely to an on-premises network through a site-to-site VPN tunnel.
 You configure a strongSwan VPN gateway to connect to {{site.data.keyword.vpn_vpc_short}}.
 {: shortdesc}

 strongSwan is an open source IPsec-based VPN solution.
 For more information about strongSwan, see [Introduction to strongSwan](https://docs.strongswan.org/docs/5.9/howtos/introduction.html){: external}.